ForBioPhylogenomics/tutorials/inference_from_simulated_data/README.md

 * Save and close the script (if using Emacs, the rather complicated key combination to do so is Ctrl-X Ctrl-S Ctrl-X Ctrl-C).

-* Load a module for Python3:
+* Load a module for Python:

 		module purge
 		module load Python/3.8.2-GCCcore-9.3.0

-* Use Python3 to execute the script.
-Normally, the command to do so would be `python3 simulate_data.py`, but to execute scripts on Saga, we either need to place them inside of Slurm scripts that are submitted with `sbatch`, or we need to use the command `srun` and specify computational requirements and an account number as arguments to that command.
+* Use Python to execute the script.
+Normally, the command to do so would be `python simulate_data.py`, but to execute scripts on Saga, we either need to place them inside of Slurm scripts that are submitted with `sbatch`, or we need to use the command `srun` and specify computational requirements and an account number as arguments to that command.
 To execute the script `simulate_data.py`, use this command:

-		srun --ntasks=1 --mem-per-cpu=1G --time=00:01:00 --account=nn9458k --pty python3 simulate_data.py
+		srun --ntasks=1 --mem-per-cpu=1G --time=00:01:00 --account=nn9458k --pty python simulate_data.py

 	While this command should not produce an error message, it also doesn't produce any other type of output.